 In 1893, George married his German cousin (and his late brother’s fiancée), Princess Victoria Mary of Teck.
-During their marriage they had four sons and a daughter.
+During their marriage they had five sons: Prince Edward, Prince Albert, Prince George, Prince Henry, Prince John and a daughter, Princess Mary.
+Their youngest son, Prince John, was diagnosed with epilepsy as a child and was largely kept apart from the royal family.
+His condition deteriorated as he aged and he died after having a seizure when he was 13.
 By most accounts George was a strict father with all his children, but was especially critical of his wayward son Edward, once saying he hoped his second son, Albert, would take the throne.
 His wish would be granted when Edward abdicated the throne in 1936 and Albert was crowned George VI.

 On May 6, 1910, Edward VII died.
 George became king and immediately faced a constitutional crisis, known as the budget controversy of 1910.
 In an unprecedented move, Tories in the House of Lords rejected the budget proposed by Liberals in the House of Commons.
 George V threatened to create enough Liberal nobles in the House of Lords to pass the measure, and the Tories gave in.
 George V’s threat foretold future actions where he would support the middle class over the gentry.